mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Update [Team](http://www.mattermost.org/team/) page with new contributors
     - Generate an E20 5000 seat test licence and email to Lindy for release testing
 4. QA:
-    - Confirm up to date with testing PRs and resolved tickets
-    - Confirm up to date with test updates and known issues in release test management and automated tests
+    - Confirm up to date with test case updates and known issues in test management and automated tests
-    - Assign release testing areas to team members
-    - After RC1 is cut: Update test server invite links in Release Testing instructions
     - After RC1 is cut: Run automated regression tests
-    - Post reminder in Release Announcements channel for any unfinished RC testing, at-mentioning tester(s)
-       - Find QA or other teammates to help finish unfinished tests if needed
-       - Verify all release tests are finished, bring any concerns to Triage/Release meeting
-       - Go through test cycles and verify all issues and comments have been filed or updated in Jira as needed
+    - Create QA manual test cycles as needed and begin manual testing
+    - Bring concerns or issues found in testing to the Release Manager in-channel
 5. Build:
     - Review all `TODO` notes, including one for uncommenting upgrade code
     - Confirm all PRs in [`/enterprise`](https://github.com/mattermost/enterprise/pulls) repo have been merged